translation-gang/ru.vuejs.org/src/v2/guide/migration.md

 }
 ```

-Or better yet, just pass removal methods an index:
+Or better yet, pass removal methods an index:

 ``` js
 methods: {